Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

     ap_hook_process_connection(pre_connection, NULL, NULL, APR_HOOK_FIRST);

-And count how many connections from the same remote IP are already in theÂ SERVER_BUSY_READ state (the server is reading data from a client).
+And count how many connections from the same remote IP are already in the SERVER_BUSY_READ state (the server is reading data from a client).
 When this count is too high, subsequent connections get denied:

     for (i = 0; i < server_limit; ++i) {
         for (j = 0; j < thread_limit; ++j) {